VincentWei/mg-demos/README.md

 ## Building

-We strongly recommend you to build this demo by using the fetching and building scripts of build-minigui-4.0:
+If you are using MiniGUI 4.0, we strongly recommend you to build the demos by using the fetching and building scripts of `build-minigui-4.0`:

 https://github.com/VincenWei/build-minigui-4.0

-Or, you can use the following commands to configure, make, install, and run the demos, once you have installed the dependent libraries listed
+Or, if you are using MiniGUI 3.2, you can use the following commands to configure, make, install, and run the demos, once you have installed the dependent libraries listed above:
-above:

     $ ./autogen.sh; # if you got the source from GitHub repo
     $ ./configure;